Log in

 1

-Smell is connected to our root chakra and spicy, earthy scents actually have a harmonizing effect on it.
-Aromatherapy is a great thing and your comment makes me want to smell it too. ✨
+Smell is connected to our root chakra, and spicy, earthy scents really do have a harmonizing effect on it.
+Aromatherapy is wonderful, and your comment is great too-it makes me want to try that fragrance. ✨

 SerenissimaSerenissima 1 year ago